chayansraj/Microsoft-Azure-Medallion-Data-pipeline/README.md

   <img width="950" height="550" src="https://github.com/chayansraj/Microsoft-Azure-Data-Engineering-End-to-End/assets/22219089/35edfd98-87ae-4389-81f0-40d1b7021892">
   <h6 align = "center" > Source: Author </h6>
 </p>

+With the combination of Azure Datalake and Azure Databricks, we can create a lakehouse architecture that follows three layer of data processing:
+a) Bronze Layer - This is the exact copy of the data source, in its raw form.
+All the tables (relational model) or any unstructured data (Non-relational model) is stored in this layer.
+No transformations are done.
+b) Silver Layer - In this step, soft data transformations are performed such as fixing data types, column names, date formats, etc. to a standardized format and store in a more structured way.
+c) Gold Layer - This layer is the cleanest form of data that can be used for downstream tasks.
+Number of other things could also be implemented at this stage like business rules, conformity checks, etc.

 # Dataset Used
 The dataset is an open source database provided by Microsoft namely 'AdventureWorks2017'.
 It contains a lot of different tables with their corresponding relationships.
 Dataset link - https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver16&tabs=ssms